cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - DNS: Domain Name System.
 A web2 system where domain names are registered to a certain user
 - Donations: The process where a user sends ATOM or ETH to cyber~Congress or Foundation
 - dot~Cyber: The developer's name of cyber.page
-- Double sign:
+- Double sign: Referring to what a validator double signs the same block.
+Seen as malicious behaviour and slashed
 - Downtime: The time during which a node of a validator isn't working
 - DURA: distributed unified resource address.
 Cybers equivalent of an URL (an abbreviation for uniform resource locator), which is what you see in your browser when you visit a web2 website.
 - ELI-5: Explain it like I'm 5 frequent question guide about cyber
-- Entity:
+- Entity: An object that exists.
+For example, cyber~Congress DAO
 - Endpoint: A device like a node that is responsible for specific communication back and forth in a network
 - Episode I/II, etc: The names of cyber's roadmap stages regarding Star Wars
 - Ethereum: One of the most notorious blockchain projects.
 A distributed computer for decentralized applications